HackBalak/Hackbalak.github.io/_posts/2022-03-16-ETW-TI-Provider.md

 ### TL;DR

-The Microsoft-Windows-Threat-Intelligence ETW Provider is very usefull tool for Detect many kill chain Attacks such as memory injection and others.
+The Microsoft-Windows-Threat-Intelligence ETW Provider is a very useful tool to detecting many kill chain Attacks such as memory injection and others.

 In this blog, I will show a way to take advantage of this provider, consume its events logs and ship them to ELK stack.